PrivateAIM/documentation/src/guide/admin/analysis-execution.md

 Hovering your mouse cursor over a date will show the exact date and time
 :::

-The search bar above the table allows the admin to quickly search for specific analyses using keywords or identifiers.
+The search bar above the table allows the admin to quickly search for specific analyzes using keywords or identifiers.
 Additionally, to get the latest entries without refreshing the whole page, simply click the white "refresh" button above the table on the right side of the page.